ferseguias/analysis_historical_crypto_data/README.md

 # Objetive 🎯
 The main intention of this work is to analize market data, transfor it into conclusions based in market facts and investing logic to increase knowleadge of this new important sector.

-# Scope and assets extra information 🔎
+# Scope and extra information 🔎
 From a wide list of cryptocurrencies in the market, I'll select the most relevant by market capitalization for the purpose of this project.
 | Assets | Ticker | Creation year | Timeframe analyzed |
 | :---        |    :---:   |          ---: |          ---: |